Azure/sap-hana/documentation/ansible/system-design-deployment/app/prepare-bom.md

 1. `[4]`: This section contains:
    1. `target_location`: The folder on the target server, into which the files will be copied for installation.
 This will normally reference `{{ target_media_location }}` as shown.

+### Create Product Ids Section

+1. `[5]`: Create the section as shown.
+You will populate with values as part of the template preparation.

 ### Create Materials Section

-1. `[5]`: Use exactly as shown.
+1. `[6]`: Use exactly as shown.
 This specifies the start of the list of materials needed.

-1. `[6]`: You may have dependencies on other BoMs (for example for HANA, as shown here).
+1. `[7]`: You may have dependencies on other BoMs (for example for HANA, as shown here).
 In order fully define the materials for this build, you should add these dependencies here.

 ### Create List of Media

-1. `[7]`: Specify `media:` exactly as shown.
+1. `[8]`: Specify `media:` exactly as shown.

 1. :hand: The `SAPCAR` utility will need to be added separately, because even though it is in the SAP Download Basket, it will not be present in the spreadsheet. :information_source: The `version` property is optional.